yjxiong/temporal-segment-networks/README.md

 ### Config the training process
 [[back to top](#temporal-segment-networks-tsn)]

-Here are some information on customizing the training process
+Here we provide some information on customizing the training process
 - **Change split**: By default, the training is conducted on split 1 of the datasets.
 To change the split, one can modify corresponding model specs and solver files.
 For example, to train on split 2 of UCF101 with rgb input, one can modify the file `models/ucf101/tsn_bn_inception_rgb_train_val.prototxt`.